wso2/kubernetes-is/helm/is-with-analytics/README.md

 To access the console in a test environment,

-1. Obtain the external IP (`EXTERNAL-IP`) of the Ingress resources by listing down the Kubernetes Ingresses (using `kubectl get ing`).
+1. Obtain the external IP (`EXTERNAL-IP`) of the Ingress resources by listing down the Kubernetes Ingresses (using `kubectl get ing -n wso2`).

 e.g.